Skin Cancer Clinic Perth

 Fortunately, skin cancer is always almost curable if detected and treated early enough.
 Our team of skin cancer experts can assist you in the process of being tested and treated for skin cancer.

-Skin cancer looks different to each other in shape, colour, size and texture, therefore it is difficult for anyone to know if they have developed a skin cancer.
-It can present as a new mole or lesion, or raised lump or ulcer, or as flat scally lesion.
-Early skin cancer detections begins with being familiar with the moles and lesions on your own body, and anyone who notice any skin lesion that is new, changing or suspicious should immediately examined by your doctor.
+Skin cancer can vary in shape, colour, size and texture, making it hard to recognise.
+It may appear as a new mole or lesion, or raised lump or ulcer, or as flat scaly lesion.
+Early skin cancer detection starts with being familiar with the moles and lesions on your own body.
+If you notice any skin lesion that is new, changing or suspicious, schedule a skin check with your doctor immediately.

 Why you should get a skin check

-Your appointment will begin with a consultation where your doctor will discuss skin cancer risks and relevant other issues in your medical history.
-During this discussion, the doctor will determine the areas you are concerned with, your risks and what types of tests and treatments that are available if you are found to have skin cancer.
+Your appointment will begin with a consultation where your doctor will discuss skin cancer risks and other relevant issues in your medical history.
+During this discussion, we will determine the areas you are concerned with, your risks and what types of tests and treatments that are available if you are found to have skin cancer.

-If our healthcare professionals detect any suspicious moles or lesions, they may recommend a biopsy to determine if the cells are cancerous.
+If we detect any suspicious moles or lesions, we may recommend a biopsy to determine if the cells are cancerous.
 A biopsy involves removing a small sample of skin tissue for laboratory analysis.

 There are several risk factors that can increase a person’s likelihood of developing skin cancer.
 Regardless of risk factors, it is advisable for everyone to examine their own skin regularly and scheduled in regular skin checks by your doctor.
 The following are some of the risk factors for skin cancers: